semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 ### Data visualization

 Data visualization is useful to understand our dataframe visually since we humans are visual beings.
-We use plots or graphs to do so and there are many types of plots.
+We use plots or graphs to do so, and there are many types of plots.

-We will see 10 different type of plots and explain them in details.
+We will see 10 different types of plots and explain them in details.

-But before we start with the plots, let's set some default parameters
+But before we start with the plots, let's set some default parameters.

 ```python